Queen Alexandra College: Activities

 QAC organises leisure activities outside college time including exercising in the Feelgood Fitness Centre, five-a-side football, soccer training, athletics training and competitions, (portmanteau of fitness and jujutsu), goalball, swimming club and other related activities, such as ten-pin bowling at Tenpin, Star City, ice skating, pool tournaments and climbing.
 Other activities it organises include cinema (especially at Cineworld), premiership football matches, concerts (especially at the NIA and the NEC), karaoke, residential visits, outward bound expeditions and music club.

 History

 Queen Alexandra College grew out of the Birmingham Royal Institution for the Blind.
-In 1958, the BRIB opened a facility named the Queen Alexandra Technical College for the Blind was opened; this facility eventually became QAC's current campus.
+In 1958, the BRIB opened a facility named the Queen Alexandra Technical College for the Blind; this facility eventually became QAC's current campus.
 In 1997, operation of QAC was transferred from BRIB to an independent charitable company.